People, Parks, and Play: Connections for All

 Background

-The previous overarching plan for parks and recreation across New West was adopted in 2008.
+The previous overarching plan for parks and recreation across New Westminster was adopted in 2008.
 Called the Parks and Recreation Comprehensive Plan, it has successfully shaped the delivery of parks and recreation services over the last 15+ years.
-Click here for an overview of the plan and implementation to date.
-The plan is now in need of an update to help the City improve recreation facilities, programs, and services across New Westminster over the next 10 years, while also describing a future vision for parks and recreation to 2050.
+New Westminster is now in need of an update to the 2008 Parks and Recreation Comprehensive Plan.
+The new Parks and Recreation Plan will help the City improve parks and recreation facilities, programs, and services across New Westminster over the next 10 years, while also describing a future vision for parks and recreation to 2050.

 New Westminster Parks and Recreation Plan Update